Keyboard shortcuts

 Source maps

 A source_map entry records where a canonical field came from: an element_path (a JSON pointer, or a best-effort locator in v0.1), a source_ref into a declared source, a mapping_kind (exact, defaulted, inferred, converted_units, lowered, aggregated, split, synthetic, retained_extra), and a confidence (exact, high, medium, low).
-Balanced packages emit source maps for stable bus, load, shunt, branch, and generator fields.
-Balanced source_ref.field values use the same canonical field names as the payload, so they can be compared directly with element_path.
+Balanced documents emit source maps for stable bus, load, shunt, branch, and generator fields.
+Balanced source_ref.field values use the same canonical field names as the model JSON, so they can be compared directly with element_path.
 When a source format folds several canonical elements into one source row, the source map records that relation with another mapping kind; MATPOWER load and shunt fields use mapping_kind = split and point to the bus record while keeping fields such as p, q, g, and b.
 Values that the source format does not carry are not mapped as exact; MATPOWER base_frequency has no source map.
-When a multiconductor network is packaged, its defaulted fields lift into source maps with mapping_kind = defaulted, and its retained source becomes origin.retained_source.
-Validation diagnostics attach the matching source_ref when the package has a source map for the reported field.
+When a multiconductor network is written as .pio.json, its defaulted fields lift into source maps with mapping_kind = defaulted, and its retained source becomes origin.retained_source.
+Validation diagnostics attach the matching source_ref when the document has a source map for the reported field.

 Example